On positive solutions of Lane-Emden equations on the integer lattice graphs: Existence for integral equations

-For the existence of solution of (\ref{eqq-3.2}), notice that (\ref{eqq-3.2}) has the variational structure in $L^{p'}(\Z^d)$ and the solutions will be studied by Mountain Pass Theorem.
-By setting the function $\Phi_{d,\beta}$, the above integral equation can be transformed into our models: semilinear Laplacian equations (\ref{eq 1.1}) or (\ref{eq 1.1-half}) or (\ref{eq 1.1-quad}).
-Therefore we consider the associated energy functional
+For the existence of solution of (\ref{eqq-3.2}), notice that (\ref{eqq-3.2}) has the variational structure in $L^{p'}(\Z^d)$ and the existence of solution will be derived by Mountain Pass Theorem (for instance, \cite[Theorem~6.1]{struwe}; see also \cite{ar, rabinowitz}).
+Via the fundamental function, the above equations we consider can be transformed into the integral models and the associated energy functional could be established

 where $\bK_{p,\beta}$ is defined in (\ref{def-K}).
 Moreover, we have that $\cJ_0\in C^1(L^{p'}(\Z^d),\R)$ and

 We need to prove the following